Quickly share a folder using HTTP on a linux host

 Get a summary footprint on a MySQL server instance

-Landing on an enterprise with ongoing projects mean that servers are often handed to IT staff without complete knowledge of what's inside.
+Link: Get a summary footprint on a MySQL server instanceLanding on an enterprise with ongoing projects mean that servers are often handed to IT staff without complete knowledge of what’s inside.

 I’ve built a simple script, scraping from here and there, to gather a summary of relevant information.